jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

 This document describes the network architecture used in the Azure Hybrid Landing Zone project.
 The environment follows a hub‑and‑spoke topology, a common enterprise pattern that provides clear separation between shared platform services and workload‑specific resources.
 The design is intentionally minimal to control cost while still demonstrating scalable and secure network architecture.

+## Network Security Overview
+The network design follows a security-first approach aligned with Azure best practices.
+Key security characteristics include:
+- No public IPs assigned to compute resources
+- NSGs enforcing deny‑all inbound rules on all subnets
+- Private endpoints securing access to Key Vault, Storage, and shared services
+- VNet peering restricted to required traffic flows only
+- Jump‑ACI pattern eliminating public SSH/RDP access
+These controls ensure the network remains isolated, predictable, and cost‑efficient.

 ## 1. Network Topology Overview

 The network is organised into two primary virtual networks: